h-yung/tweet-getter-analyzer/README.md

 ## Optimizations
 - Compare sentiment vs. engagement (e.g., for a particular figure, over time, is there correlation between what sentiment their tweets are encoded as and engagement rate, and if so, does that person respond by adapting how they frame their tweets accordingly?)
    - Rather arbitrarily, I've decided retweets and quotes are higher-effort engagement, though they could be done for oppositional purposes (mockery, evidence of contrary opinion, etc.)
-   - Of course, this also assumes they tweet about relevant topics generally and are eyeballed by people already concerned with such topics (a pleasant "Happy holiday" is not nearly as relevant to 100% audience/followers as a note on a broader political situation, or similarly, a local holiday remark might drive greater interest and engagement from local audience that could overshadow decreased interest abroad... etc.)
+   - Of course, this also assumes they tweet about relevant topics generally and are eyeballed by people already concerned with such topics (a pleasant "Happy holiday" or "On this day" is not nearly as relevant to 100% audience/followers as a note on a broader political situation, or similarly, a local holiday remark might drive greater interest and engagement from local audience that could overshadow decreased interest abroad... etc.)
 - Update model/thresholds...
 A more govt/politics/international baseline model?
 Most resources along these lines will be in Python, so another incentive to keep learning.

 ## Progress